MK316/S2024/DLTESOL/project/README.md

 |**Presentation**| How clear and understandable are the visual and textual presentations in the app?|3|
 |**Contribution**| How effectively did each group member contribute to the overall task?
 (PM, Coder, MD)|3|

+*Note: There will be a self-evaluation expression individuals' contribution on the overall activities over the course.
+All combined, your final grade for the project will be determined.

 ## 📗 Story text
 Each group will select one of the following four stories to proceed with their final project.